badidaoud/Multi-Source-Inverter-EV-Capstone-Project/README.md

 | Source switching | Not met |
 | Performance metrics | Not met |

+**Note on source switching:** my individual KiCad prototype did successfully implement source switching.
+The "Not met" result above traces back to a routing error in the original PSIM schematic, which carried through to the team's final Altium design: the MOSFETs were not placed correctly relative to the routing, which prevented the final board from switching between sources.

 ## Challenges and Root Cause Analysis

 ![Root cause analysis](assets/root-cause-analysis.png)